Zoned garden for entertaining

 Artificial grass was installed.
 Required due to the impact of tree roots and shade.

-And a central firepit with concrete surround designed and built to ensure many evenings are spent lounging back on the weather proof cushions of the bench, which are bespoke made with off the shelf scatter cushions.
+A central firepit with concrete surround designed and built to ensure many evenings are spent lounging back on the weather proof cushions of the bench, which are bespoke made with off the shelf scatter cushions.
 A perfect spot to eating BBQ, resting and relax, and enjoy time with the family, late into the night.

 Sharing is caring: